vertexproject/synapse/docs/synapse/httpapi.rst

             }

     *Returns*
-        The API returns the the current value of the variable or default using using the REST API convention described earlier.
+        The API returns the the current value of the variable or default using the REST API convention described earlier.

 /api/v1/core/info